RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Admittedly, this persistence was also frustrating to us as developers at times: restarting the app didn't work as well when the buggy UI state persisted between runs.
 We often found ourselves digging through the database to delete the offending rows.
 This did lead to another observation, though: in this model, we can decouple _restarting the app_ from _resetting the state_.
 Since the system is entirely reactive, we could reset the UI state completely without closing the app.

+Another challenge was fitting compound UI state like nested objects or sequences into the relational model.
+For now, we've addressed this challenge by serializing this kind of state into a single scalar value within the relational database.
+However, this approach feels haphazard, and it seems important to find more ergonomic relational patterns for storing common kinds of UI state.

 ### Migrations are a challenge, and existing tooling makes them painful.